bootdotdev/blog/content/computer-science/guide-to-certificate-in-computer-science.md

 ## The university certificate

 Many universities, along with the typical majors and minors, offer the option to certify in a course, like computer science.
-These will help with an established “brand name” - for instance, Georgia Tech is a respected engineering and computer science school, so a certificate in computer science from them carries weight.
+These will help with an established "brand name" - for instance, Georgia Tech is a respected engineering and computer science school, so a certificate in computer science from them carries weight.

 However, they can sometimes overlap with your existing skill set, meaning you’ll waste time on stuff you already know, or they can be too specialized and complex, not suitable for entry-level computer science hopefuls.
 They’re also tied to the university’s schedule, so they’re not as convenient as other options here.